mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Connte Monson knew
 nothing of all these plans
-by Sihaloho’s father and so
+by Sihaloho's father and so
 concentrated on learning
 as much as possible while
-staying in the Scholar’s
+staying in the Scholar's
 Tower.
 His assiduity
 eventually paid off, when
 he was lauded by Scholar